 They may feel like they have a security posture that they're comfortable with, so we've really got to arm our channel with the right information to effectively audit and help customers understand things more clearly.
 There are vulnerabilities in networks - IoT is one of increasing of importance - and we've got to provide solutions that are effectively going to stop cyberattacks in all parts of the network for customers.

-In terms of the networking domains that we play in, we need solutions for everything including cloud, data centre and campus and branch.
+In terms of the networking domains that we play in, we need solutions for everything including cloud, data center and campus and branch.
 We can then take those solutions to our channel to be able to add value on top of that.